The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Some reviewers pointed out that it doesn’t stay hot for 10 minutes and requires reheating in the microwave.
 This may have happened due to not following the specific instructions in the manual.

-Available on Amazon ($20) and at Walmart (same price)
+Available on Amazon ($17) and at Walmart ($20)

 Tip from Personal Experience

 When I used to suffer from dry eye, I applied 1 drop of pure, hexane-free castor oil inside my eye and then used a heated eye pad – before going to sleep.
-In the morning, after a few minutes of blurry vision, the dryness disappeared.
-See more about using castor oil for dry eyes.
-These days I do not suffer from dry eye anymore.
+The dryness disappeared in the morning after a few minutes of blurry vision.

 2. Aroma Season Heated Eye Mask – Best for Blepharitis

-• Filling – natural flax seeds
+• Filling – natural flax seeds & lavender flowers

 • Heat Retention – up to 60 minutes